cmsax/articles/articles/time-wasting-stuff/fix-windows-wsl-vim-font-issue.md

 It's fucking working now.
 Fuck!
 I do not judge Windows 10, but I've wasted a lot of time solving these sort of egg-painful things!

+## Once for All Solution

+Command line on Windows is incurable, anything has done is just a waste of time.
+The best solution is just use [Cmder](https://cmder.net/) instead.